TONE & TUBE LIFE

 Desert Amplifier Repair uses a specially developed biasing method blending static and dynamic bias styles to create the perfect balance between tone and tube life, giving every amplifier DAR biases incredible headroom and dynamics.
 Unlike using a simple voltmeter and bias probe to reach a predetermined one-size-fits-all number someone got off the internet, DAR calculates the ideal bias point based on your amplifier’s voltages and tube strength.

 Before the biasing procedure is started, the original bias measurements the amplifier came in with are documented.
 DAR first tests every tube on our Amplitrex AT1000 for matching, characteristics, microphonics, gas, and leakage.
 Once the tubes are determined to be within matched tolerances and free of issues, the tubes are then installed and allowed to heat up for 5 minutes.
 Using a set of Compubias bias meters to monitor the bias for each tube in real time, the tubes are then set to a safe operating bias and allowed to stretch and settle in.
 After that, the tubes are run through a cycle of different bias points over the next 10 minutes to aid in stabilizing the tubes before settling in on the target bias point.
 Once the tubes have been allowed to stabilize statically, a signal is applied to the amplifier and fine-tuned dynamically using an oscilloscope and tone generator.
-This is where DAR really shines.
-With several decades of experience understanding what makes great tone, the final step of the biasing is to actually play the amplifier to dial in the final voicing by ear.
+The final step of the biasing is to actually play the amplifier to dial in the final voicing by ear.
 After this is done, the amplifier remains on the test bench and is monitored for drift for another 10-20 minutes.
 At this point, if the measurements and tubes are stable, the final readings are documented and the biasing is complete.

 During normal operation of your amplifier, the tubes will age and begin to drift.
 This is often most noticeable in new output tubes as they settle in.
 As this happens, the bias point will drift.
 This is one reason why it’s recommended to have your bias rechecked after 6 weeks, or if you hear a change in tone, and then annually checked to maximize your tube life and tone as well as to prevent costly repairs.